 Small drive packs, containing an array of solid state devices, provide storage speed and capacity previously only available with many individually removable SSDs.
 By designing the packaging of a storage array into a drive pack, the job of managing a high drive-count system is replaced with the job of managing a single drive pack, providing a tremendous easeof-use benefit.

 A single high-insertion-cycle connector designed into the drive pack provides a far more reliable mechanism for the removable storage media than the standard SATA connectors typically available in rackmount systems.
 Well-designed drive packs are capable of holding tens of terabytes of data and are capable of storage speeds in the gigabytes per second.
 Drive packs must be designed for easy removal while the recorder remains mounted in the vehicle or aircraft.

 Figure 2.
-Pentek's QuickPac™ drive pack provides up to 30 TB of solid state storage in a small package.
+Pentek's QuickPac™ drive pack provides solid state storage in a small package.
 These pictures show the QuickPac drive pack and OS drive removed and partially ejected from the Talon Model RTX 2589 3.6 GS/sec Ultra Wideband RF/IF Extreme 1/2 ATR Recorder.